 “We are saving 132,000 hours annually by implementing RPA to perform 460 tasks across the company,” says Kei Maedomari, life insurance manager in the company’s business process planning department.

-That savings is the result of 460 bots across 36 departments.
+That saving is the result of 460 bots across 36 departments.
 The company plans to automate 3,000 more tasks and increase the savings to 450,000 hours by the end of its 2020 fiscal year.

 An RPA program shouldn’t need to rip and replace infrastructure.
 No industry knows this better than banking.